Nike-Inc/signal_analog/CONTRIBUTING.md

     Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
 3. The pull request should work for Python 2.7+ and 3.6+.
+4. The project version should be updated accordingly

+      * You can use `bumpversion` for this (installed as part of requirements_dev.txt).
+Either `major`, `minor`, or `patch` depending on the feature added.
+If you're unsure, request help in the Pull Request!

-4. New changes should be added to CHANGELOG.md
+5. New changes should be added to CHANGELOG.md

 ## Tips